EMMC-ASBL/tripper/docs/datadoc/fetching-resources-from-a-triplestore.md

 ### Search with filtering criteria

-Before adding specific filtering criteria it is important to bind non-standard prefixes to corresponding namespaces (standard prefixes defined in the keywords file, like dcterms, dcat, etc does not need to be defined again):
+Before adding specific filtering criteria it is important to bind non-standard prefixes to corresponding namespaces (standard prefixes defined in the keywords file, like dcterms, dcat, etc do not need to be defined again):

 ```python
 >>> DATA = ts.bind("data", "http://example.com/data#")